Erich Klossowski

 Erich Klossowski wrote (in German) one of the early monographs on Honoré Daumier, first published in Munich in 1908 and again in 1914.
 He married the artist Baladine Klossowska, whom Rainer Maria Rilke called "Merline."
 Later, the couple moved to Paris.

 He died in Sanary-sur-Mer on 23 January 1949.

+Biography

+Erich Klossowski comes from an old Polish noble family of the Rola coat of arms, the son of Leonard Klossowski, lawyer, notary and judge in Ragnit (then in Prussia) and Lisbeth Doeurk de Fréval.

+He married Elisabeth Spiro dite Baladine Klossowska(1886-1969), sister of painter Eugene Spiro, who was herself an artist, a pupil of Pierre Bonnard and muse of Rainer Maria Rilke, who nicknamed her Merline.
+The couple divorced in 1917.

+He was the father of Pierre Klossowski and Balthus.
+He was close to his compatriot Wilhelm Uhde, whom he welcomed on his arrival in Paris.